cboettig/ews-review/Annotated Bibliography.md

 ## Other ideas to mention

+Stuff

  - Confusion about what consititutes "fast" and "slow" variables [@Walker2012]
- - Regime shifts may be fast, but actual change in state variables may be slow due to long transients [@Hastings2010d; Hughes2012].
+ - Regime shifts may be fast, but actual change in state variables may be slow due to long transients [@Hastings2010d; @Hughes2012].
  - Regimes shifts can occur locally in spatially explicit environements, resulting in gradual transitions at larger scales[@